LoisRP/Portfolio/README.md

 Limited collection of items I have authored related to technical communication and programming.
 No items from full-time employment between 2006-2017, due to NDAs.

 ## Articles
-Frequent contributor to TECHWHIRL, a technical communication portal.
+Past contributor to TECHWHIRL, a technical communication portal.
 See my articles there:
 * http://techwhirl.com/author/loisrpatterson/

 "What factors contribute to good API documentation?", STC Intercom (September 2014).
 See: